k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 By default, all the data platform's entities are scanned except for those that are in the global schema exclude list.

-The global schema exclude list defines the schemas that should be excluded from a discovery on any data platform.
-Those are system schemas that are not relevant for the discovery.
+The global schema exclude list defines the schemas that should be excluded from a Discovery on any data platform.
+These excluded schemas are system schemas that are not relevant for the Discovery.
 The syntax supports regular expressions.
-For example, "SYS.*" means all schemas with a name that starts with 'SYS'.
+For example, "SYS.*" refers to all schema names that start with 'SYS'.

 ### Baseline and Override Rules